-Staff volunteers help to make up the Pumpkin Patrol, driving through UA neighborhoods in marked City vehicles to assist young children should they become lost, scared, or hurt—and, of course, to pass out candy.
+Pumpkin Patrol is comprised of marked City vehicles driving through UA neighborhoods to assist young children should they become lost, scared, or hurt—and, of course, to pass out candy.
 All trucks are equipped with two-way radios to alert police, should that be necessary.

 As you prepare for Beggar’s Night, here are a few safety tips to follow: